vexip-ui/vexip-ui/docs/en-US/component/upload.md

 :::

-:::demo upload/image
+:::demo upload/default-files

-### Image Mode
+### Default Files

-Adding the `image` prop to enable image upload mode, after which the `accept` and `list-type` props will be invalid.
+The `default-files` prop allows you to set static default files that will not be processed on upload.

 :::